scardena/APO/README.md

 <h1>Adding a new dashboard</h1>
+<h3> Note that this tutorial is made in the apo-students machine.
+Production version is in ducksdev </h3>
 1) Copy the file routeTemplate.js in APO/web/routes and rename it to the name of your new dashboard route:<br>
 `cp routeTemplate.js newdashboard.js`